NWSOFT-ORG/NWEdit/docs/setup.md

 # Setup
-PyPlus can be run on Windows, Mac and Linux.
+NWEdit can be run on Windows, Mac and Linux.
 Currrently, the only method to install it is to build from source.
 ## Prerequisites
 1. [Git](https://git-scm.com)
 2. [Python](https://python.org)